Search Symmetry

 Symmetry-Electronics-Explains-Short-Range-Wireless-Communication-Fundamentals

-• Will the level of noise in the area of transmission interfere with wireless communications?
+• Noise Level: Will noise interfere with wireless communication?

-Based on the 802.15.1 IEEE standard, Bluetooth is a widely adopted wireless sensor technology that is used in transceivers, basebands, protocol stacks, and more.
+Based on the 802.15.1 IEEE standard, Bluetooth® is a widely adopted wireless sensor technology that is used in transceivers, basebands, protocol stacks, and more.
 According to Bluetooth’s annual market update, “By 2025, annual Bluetooth enabled device shipments will exceed six billion.”
 Bluetooth’s popularity makes it a widely accessible choice as a wireless communications protocol.
-While there are many variants of Bluetooth technology, Bluetooth Low-Energy (BLE) is an effective short-range communications method because it is optimized for power, cost, and size constrained projects.
+While there are many variants of Bluetooth technology, Bluetooth LE is an effective short-range communications method because it is optimized for power, cost, and size-constrained projects.

 • Enhanced transmission range and receiver sensitivity